Who was Eli in the Bible?

 Recommended Resource: The Great Lives from God's Word Series by Chuck Swindoll

-What should we learn from the life of Hannah?
+What can we learn from the life of Hannah?

 Who were Hophni and Phinehas?